seclution/application-diagram/README.md

 2. Run `mvn -Pwebjar clean package` inside the cloned repository.
 3. Optionally run `mvn -pl draw.io-webjar install` to install the jar in your local Maven cache.
+4. Run `scripts/update-webjar-version.sh /path/to/draw.io-webjar/target/*.jar`
+   to update the dependency version in `pom.xml`.

 The forked repository keeps the draw.io sources up to date and can be used as a starting point for additional build customization.